 The narrative is very personal, so you should underline the significance of the ongoing events for your identity.
 That is why it is common to use “I” statements without switching a perspective in favor of another person.

 Describing the Characters and Places

-Mention places serving as a location of where an action is held because it reflects the picture's ambience.
-Background information which may change the reader's attitude to characters or even to the meaning of your idea has to be also provided.
+Mention places serve as a location of where an action is held because it reflects the picture’s ambiance.
+Background information that may change the reader’s attitude to characters or even to the meaning of your idea has to be also provided.

 Adding a Little Spice

 What a narrative without a zest!
 Dilute your smooth passages with a detail that will turn everything around.
-It may be antagonist character who is eagerly interfering with your purposes, an unpredictable twist and embarrassing ending or funny jokes and coincidences to break your audience out laughing.
+It may be an antagonist character who is eagerly interfering with your purposes, an unpredictable twist and embarrassing ending, or funny jokes and coincidences to break your audience out laughing.